clojurebridge-minneapolis/track1-chatter/Pages/Page 4_ Change code.md

     +Copyright © 2014 clojurebridgemn.org

-`git diff` is telling us that the `README.md` file changed.
-I removed the line that said "FIXME" and added a line saying "This is a web app that will display posted messages."
-I also changed the FIXME in the copyright to my email address.
-You should see the changes you made.
+`git diff` is telling us the `README.md` file changed.
+In the example above, we removed the line that said "FIXME" and added a line saying "This is a web app that will display posted messages."
+We also changed the FIXME in the copyright to an email address.
+You should see the specific changes you made in your command line.

 Since we changed the description in the `README.md`, we might as well change the description in `project.clj` file.
 Make the change and save that file too.
 Now the git status should be:

     $: git status